Causality-oriented robustness: exploiting general noise interventions: Introduction

 Nevertheless, identifying the causal parents and estimating the causal effects are often ambitious tasks that rely on relatively strong assumptions about the data distribution.
 For example, instrumental variable (IV) regression~\citep{bowden1990instrumental,angrist1996identification,imbens2015causal} is a popular approach to estimate causal effects in the presence of latent confounding.
 IV regression relies on the assumption that the instrumental variables are independent of the latent confounders and do not directly affect the response variable, known as the valid IV condition.
 When the instrumental variables are categorical, for example when they encode the different interventional environments, the valid IV condition requires that the interventions happen only on the covariates and the number of environments must exceed the number of covariates.
 However, in a wide range of real-world prediction scenarios, such identifiability conditions are rarely fulfilled.
 This inspires the pursuit of an alternative solution that relies on weaker assumptions and yet remains effective for producing robust predictions, which is the essence of causality-oriented robustness.
 In particular, causality-oriented robustness does not require the full knowledge of the underlying causal mechanism, but directly aims for robust prediction by leveraging insights from causality.

-Note that even when the underlying causal structure can be identified from data, the resulting prediction model may not be desirable in terms of robust prediction for the following reasons.
-First, the causal prediction model exhibits distributional robustness against interventions exclusively on the covariates, failing to protect against perturbations on the response or latent variables.
-In practice, interventions on variables beyond the covariates are often unavoidable.
-Second, the causal prediction model protects against arbitrarily strong interventions, and is thus a conservative approach with subpar predictive performance on moderately perturbed data.
+Even when the underlying causal structure can be identified from data, the resulting prediction model may not be desirable in terms of robust prediction.
+In particular, the causal prediction model protects against arbitrarily strong interventions, and is thus a conservative approach with subpar predictive performance on moderately perturbed data.

-The primary goal of this paper is to achieve \emph{finite robustness}, i.e., robustness against distribution shifts of finite strengths, under a structural causal modeling framework without the knowledge of the causal (or anti-causal) structure.
-Our approach exploits heterogeneous training data of multiple environments arising from general additive interventions.
+Our goal is to use a causal framework to learn distributionally robust prediction models against a \emph{finite and learned uncertainty set} without knowledge of the underlying causal structure.
+We leverage heterogeneous training data from multiple environments with \emph{general noise interventions} to learn sets that are much more adaptive than standard DRO methods, being larger in some directions and smaller in other directions.